If your inbox is anything like mine, it is overflowing with “Hot Tips on Cars to Collect” or “Which SUVs to buy now before their prices take off.”

 Let’s make one thing clear.
 If your primary reason to be in the collector car hobby is to make money buying and selling cars, then you are not a hobbyist.
 You are a dealer.

 Nearly 40 years ago, before the Alfa Romeo Market Letter, I was General Manager of Ron Tonkin Grand Turismo.
-My job was to make sure we made money on every deal we did.
+My work at home job was to make sure we made money on every deal we did.
 I didn’t care if Dinos or Daytonas were over- or underpriced.
 I just knew if I had someone who would pay me $165k for a Daytona, my job was to find one for $150k or less.
 And I did.

 A memorable deal was when I traded a seller who had a 3,000-mile GTC/4 straight across for two brand new 328 GTs we had on the showroom floor.
 I already had a home for the C/4 and the dealership cleared $20k.
 I didn’t care that the C/4 was appreciating and the 328s were depreciating.
 I just knew I could make the dealership some money.

 After I left Tonkin, I got my own dealer’s license and opened “The Alfa Romeo Exchange.”
 My ads for “Alfas Wanted” were prominently placed next to another new dealer, Mark Hyman, in Hemmings Motor News.

 I was sending 20 or so cars a month to Europe in 40-foot “hi-cube” containers, in packages of six.